ChenDongcd23/ERP-peak-and-latency/README.md

 # ERP Peak and Latency
-This script measures ERP components using an algorithm similar to the approach implemented in ERPLAB.
+This script measures ERP components based on MNE-Python using an algorithm similar to the approach implemented in ERPLAB.
 This implementation is inspired by the ERPLAB Toolbox: https://github.com/ucdavis/erplab

 The current version supports the following measurements:
 - Peak amplitude